-There is relatively high flexibility from SDC side once a credit proposal has been approved.
-How much flexibility is given to a project team depends on the team capacity and the trust a OPM puts in the team.
+There is still relatively high flexibility from SDC side once a credit proposal has been approved.
+How much flexibility is given to a project team depends on the implementing team's capacity and the trust an OPM puts in the team.
 The OPM in the field is best placed to make this call.
 At the same time, there is a need for some specificity in planning to get projects approved.
 This needs to be based on informed anticipation, keeping in mind that it might change.

-- Do not expect detailed annual plans down to the activity.
-These plans need to outline the general direction interventions are supposed to take. - Make sure that the project has effective decision making and review processes in place to review plans and adjust strategies and interventions to new information. - Agree with the project on a review process between the SCO and the project where decisions on adapting the project direction, including if needed adaptations to the logframe and budget, are discussed. - You can get approval to change logframes, for example after a mid-term review.
-These changes are generally approved in the cooperation office and do not need to go through an operations committee again. - The budget parts that cover the services of the implementer (parts 1-3) are fixed in the contract and should not be changed.
-There is a relative flexibility within the fiduciary funds (part 4).
-Budget lines can be changed based on the need for adjustment in an on-going project.
+- · Do not expect detailed annual plans down to the activity level.
+These plans need to outline the general direction interventions are supposed to take. - · Make sure that the project has effective decision making and review processes in place to review plans and adjust strategies and interventions to new information. - Agree with the implementer on a review process between the SCO and the project where decisions on adapting the project direction, including if needed adaptations to the logframe and budget, are taken. - · Continuously update the map of the wider context within which the project is active from the point of view of the SCO, other development actors and national change processes and readjust the projects boundaries and enable synergies so it can effectively contribute to wider processes of change. - · When reviewing interventions, ensure that they do not cause, contribute to, maintain, or promote negative impacts in the areas of human rights, inclusiveness, gender equality, environment, and climate resilience. - · You can get approval to change logframes, for example after a mid-term review.
+These changes are generally approved in the cooperation office and do not need to go through an operations committee again.
+However, the headquarter needs to be kept informed. - The budget parts that cover the services of the implementer (parts 1-3) are fixed in the contract and should not be changed.
+There is relative flexibility within the fiduciary funds (part 4).
+Budget lines can be changed based on the need for adjustment in on-going projects.
 Parts 1-3 can sometimes be adjusted downwards if the savings are moved into part 4.

 - The right balance has to be found between allowing the project enough room to pilot, test, learn and eventually succeed; and monitoring at the right point(s) in time in order to ensure that the project reaches the minimum targets set in the logframe.
 This fine line is difficult to find and therefore regular exchange with the project/team leader is essential in order to agree on the modus operandi, set reasonable targets and ensure proper follow-up and support. - How to know a project effectively adopts an adaptive management approach?
-Adaptive management requires a learning culture, including a safe environment to admit failure, and good feedback loops in the project - Trust between the donor and the implementer is important for adaptive management as it gives the implementer freedom to operate.
-Smooth communication and short regular meetings between donors and implementers in between semester or annual reports on project progress and challenges help to build this trust and to avoid surprises. - It would be beneficial for the project to have a dedicated fund available in the budget to be able to grab new opportunities when they arise.
+Adaptive management requires a learning culture, including a safe environment to admit failure, and good feedback loops in the project. - · Trust between the donor and the implementer is important for adaptive management as it gives the implementer freedom to operate.
+Smooth communication and short regular meetings between donors and implementers in between semester or annual reports on project progress and challenges help to build this trust and to avoid surprises. - · It would be beneficial for the project to have a dedicated fund available in the budget to be able to grab new opportunities when they arise.